preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-screens/index.rst

 .. image:: page-screens-settings.png

 + **Title**: Add a title for the screen.
 Not shown for users.
-+ **Screen Key**: Here you can add an internal, unique name/id for the screen.
++ **Screen Id**: Here you can add an internal, unique name/id for the screen.
++ **Page Query**: Select one of the page queries that has been set up.
-+ **JSON/HTML**: Set if view settings used for this screen is JSON or HTML.
++ **JSON/HTML**: Select if view settings used for this screen is JSON or HTML.
 + **JSON View/HTML View**: Select the view to use for this screen.

-JSON views/HTML views are set up using the options in the main Digital Signage menu.
+For more information, see:

++ :doc:`Page Queries </admin-settings/tenant-settings/settings/digital-signage/digital-page-queries/index>`

++ :doc:`View as JSON </admin-settings/tenant-settings/settings/digital-signage/digital-views-as-json/index>`

++ :doc:`View as HTML </admin-settings/tenant-settings/settings/digital-signage/digital-views-as-html/index>`